caraaaaa/lambda_fastAPI_classifier/README.md

 # Serving ML Model with FastAPI

-### This repo will demostrate how to :
+### This repo will demostrate how to
 - Serve ML model using FastAPI
-- Isolate environment for ML application using Conda
+- Buuild isolated environment for ML application using Conda
 - Containarize ML application using Docker/ docker-compose
 - Conduct performance test using Locust